 a.
 The Home will not have the capability or services to provide an appropriate level of care to the resident upon the resident’s return to the Home; (3-23-22)

 b.
-The resident has not returned to the Home from an absence prior to the expiration of the bed hold period established by a third party payer paying more than half of the resident’s maintenance charges; (3-23-22)
+The resident has not resided in the facility for 30 days.

 c.
 The resident ceases to pay the resident’s maintenance charges or a bed hold charge applicable to an absence.
 (3-23-22)

 04. Voluntary Transfer or Discharge.
 A resident may be transferred or discharged at any time upon voluntary consent of the resident.
 (3-23-22)

-351. (Reserved)

-352. Unauthorized Absences -- Residential And Domiciliary Care.

-01. Unauthorized Absences Prohibited.
-For residential and domiciliary care residents, no more than three (3) unauthorized absences may be accumulated in a thirty (30) day period.
-If more than three (3) unauthorized absences are accumulated, the resident may be discharged for a period of thirty (30) days.
-(3-23-22)

-02. Yearly Maximum.
-The maximum number of unauthorized absences allowable in a one (1) year period is twelve (12).
-Any resident who exceeds twelve (12) unauthorized absences in one (1) year may be discharged for a period of up to one (1) year.
-(3-23-22)

-03. Readmission Requirements.
-Residents discharged for unauthorized absences must reapply for admission and are subject to the same restrictions and conditions as other applicants.
-(3-23-22)

-353. -- 850.
+351. -- 850.
 (Reserved)